vuejs/v2.vuejs.org/source/guide/directives.md

 <div v-text="message"></div>
 ```

 Here the prefix is `v` which is the default.
-The directive ID is `text` and the the expression is `message`.
+The directive ID is `text` and the expression is `message`.
 This directive instructs Vue.js to update the div's `textContent` whenever the `message` property on the Vue instance changes.

 ## Inline Expressions